-Miller joined the program in 2011 and has more than 12 years of collegiate basketball experience, including serving as a graduate assistant coach to Bob Knight, who ranks second on the all-time NCAA Division I wins list.
+Miller joined the program in 2011 and has more than 15 years of collegiate basketball playing and coaching experience, including serving as a graduate assistant coach to Bob Knight, who ranks 3rd on the all-time NCAA Division I wins list.

 After college, Miller worked as the head assistant men's basketball coach at Hillsdale College.
-He coached and recruited five All-Conference players and worked as head of scouting and recruiting.
+He helped coach and or recruit five All-Conference players and worked as head of scouting and recruiting.
 In 2007, his career took him to Texas Tech University in Lubbock, Texas, where he served as a graduate assistant coach to Bob Knight and was involved with on-campus recruiting and player development.
-In 2009, he became the head assistant men’s basketball coach and National Recruiting Coordinator at South Plains College in Levelland, Texas.
+In 2009, he became the Head Assistant Men’s Basketball coach and National Recruiting Coordinator at South Plains College in Levelland, Texas.
 While at South Plains, Coach Miller coached and or recruited nine players that would transfer on to NCAA Division I Universities.

 Kyle Lindsay came to Trine in 2011 as an assistant coach for the Trine University men’s basketball team.
 Lindsay will also serve as the head junior varsity coach.

 Lindsay comes to Trine after spending the 2010-11 season as an assistant coach at Illinois College.
 The Blueboys finished with a 16-8 record, the program’s best in 33 years.
 While at Illinois College, Lindsay coached the 2011 Denny’s College Slam Dunk Champion, Jacob Tucker.